Tinkerforge/doc/source/Software/Brickd.rst

 After a sucessful installation the Brick should use a driver called "Brick_Driver".
 You can test the Brick by using the :ref:`Brick Viewer<brickv>`.

+.. note:: Under Windows 7 it is possible that Windows tries to install the drivers automatically and you don't have the choice to choose them manually.
+   This automatic driver installation can fail without your notice.
+If you don't see Bricks in the Brick Viewer, please check in the Windows "Device Manager" that the drivers for the connected Bricks are installed correctly.
+If not, please choose the "driver" folder in Brick Deamon Installation and install the drivers manually.

 Linux
 ^^^^^